SSH Configuration on Packet Tracer

 Router (config-if) # no shutdown

-Router (config) # service password-encryption
+Router (config) # hostname ABC

-Domain Data Encryption
+Domain Name and Data Encryption

 In this step, we will set the domain name.
 Our domain name will be SSHabc.
 And after that, we will encrypt the data in it with “crypto key generate rsa” command.

-During this configuration we will set the modüle sizes.
+During this configuration we will set the module sizes.
 So we will use 512 here.

-Router (config) # ip domain-name SSHabc
+ABC (config) # ip domain-name SSHabc

-Router (config)# crypto key generate rsa
+ABC (config)# crypto key generate rsa general-keys modules 512

 Router User Config

 This step is the classical user definion on the router.
 We will do it with username, password and the priviledge level.
-Our user is Gokhan, password is abc123 and the priviledge mode is 15.
+Our user is gokhan, password is abc123 and the priviledge mode is 15.

-Router (config) # username gokhan privilege 15 password abc123
+ABC (config) # username gokhan privilege 15 password abc123

 We will use this username and password for SSH connection.